18 email marketing performance metrics for improved campaign tracking

 1

-Regularly clean your email list by running it through an email verification tool like MailerCheck at least twice a year.
+Regularly clean your email list: Run it through an email verification tool like MailerCheck at least twice a year.
 MailerCheck will identify any invalid email addresses (like the ones mentioned above!) so you can remove them from your list.

 -